Szparag1/Szparag1/README.md

 - 👋 Hi, I’m @Szparag1
 - 👀 I’m interested in Taylor Swift and computers
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Sociology, R, Data analysis
 - 💞️ I’m looking to collaborate on ...
+I Don't think I'm skilled enough yet
 - 📫 How to reach me ...
+Use circle of candles
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+I'm scared of mushrooms

 <!---
 Szparag1/Szparag1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.